WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Can STRING_SET recently added strings.
   * EVALUATE_BUFFER -> EVAL.
   * Compiling D files is now faster (fixed regression).
+  * GAME_IS: added CA, check are and not mve files.

 Version 211:
   * In macro-world, ADD_SPELL_CFEFFECT added.